 Then conservative commentator and author Glenn Beck joined in.
 Inspired by Perry, he went into a Texas Walmart and paid off $27,000 worth of layaway balances.
 “We were really inspired by [actor] Tyler Perry and what he did at the Walmart in Atlanta,” Beck said in a video.
 “So we’re going to buy everything in layaway as well for everybody who has put anything in layaway.”

 Beck also called on other prominent conservatives, namely Bill O’ Reilly, Steven Crowder, Ben Shapiro, and Mark Levin, to do the same.

 When we consume the news, we are inundated with reports on all of the horrible things that are going on in the U.S. and around the world.
 Given the fact that many people read or watch the news on a daily basis, it’s no wonder that so many of us believe that the nation is headed toward civil war.
 But stories such as this demonstrate that there are examples of love and generosity in American society.

 The problem is that the news media rarely covers positive stories that put the goodness of the American people on display.
 This is not exclusive to left-leaning outlets; the conservative press is also part of this issue.

 Some of this can be attributed to the old adage: “If it bleeds, it leads.”
 But this saying does not fully explain the problem; human nature is also a culprit.
 We find it easy to fixate on the negative aspects of our lives rather than focusing on that for which we should be grateful.

 Perhaps if the American public demands more of a balance between negative and positive stories, it could have a better impact on society as a whole.
-If our Fourth Estate will publish more encouraging articles, it might help to lessen the tension that has crept into our national dialogue.We value your comments!
-Please weigh in on our comment section below.
+If our Fourth Estate will publish more encouraging articles, it might help to lessen the tension that has crept into our national dialogue.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com